mapbender/mapbender/docs/CONTRIBUTING.md

 git push --tags
 ```

-### Install package with active source control
+### Install a package with active source control

-I.e. you want to install an optional package in a form that allows you to branch it and run arbitrary git commands on
+That means you want to install an optional package in a form that allows you to branch on it and run arbitrary git commands on it.
-it.

 ```sh
 composer require --prefer-source mapbender/awesome-optional-package:dev-master@dev
 ```

+> [!NOTE]
-Note: the `dev-master` is a special type of "version" [recognized by composer as a branch name](https://getcomposer.org/doc/articles/versions.md#branches).
+> `dev-master` is a special type of version [recognized by composer as a branch name](https://getcomposer.org/doc/articles/versions.md#branches).
 The `@dev` relaxes [stability requirements](https://getcomposer.org/doc/articles/versions.md#minimum-stability) so you can directly install, in this case, the
 latest commit on the master branch.
 With default "stable" stability, you could only install proper tagged release versions.